wintercooled/elements-asset-balance-verify/README.md

 fallbackfee=0.00000100
 ```

-To install requirements and run the script:
+To install requirements and run the script (Linux):

 ```
 virtualenv -p python3 venv